‘The Art of Being Contemporary’

 The conference programme covers every aspect of museum communications today: from PR and marketing to branding, partnerships, advertising, and the ever-expanding field of digital media.
 Our panel of local and international speakers includes not only museum professionals, but also high-profile leaders in areas such as technology, business and branding, who can share their wider perspectives and experiences.
 Together, we will interrogate new ideas to help museums excel in the contemporary moment and flourish in the future.

 Pre-conference: Tuesday 8 September

 Before the beginning of the main conference, we’re hosting a half-day workshop on best practices and ‘Building Brands’.
-Featuring renowned experts as well as a consultant from the museum sector, this is primarily aimed at Turkish museums.
+Featuring renowned experts as well as a consultant from the museum sector.
 After hours we will host an exclusive visit to Hagia Sophia, part of Istanbul’s UNESCO World Heritage site.

 Wednesday 9 September